 Two focuses of my blog are Financial Literacy/Money and Business/Entrepreneurship.
-No matter what your business is, a key to is your branding.
-Your personal branding will set you apart from your competition.
-The following contributed post is entitled, Why Personal Branding Is Essential.
+I key component of your business is your brand.
+There is also engagement with your brand.
+The following contributed post is entitled, How To Innovate Brand Engagement.

 * * *

 It’s all about branding.
 The jury has been out on this topic for quite some time.
 If you’re not actively creating opportunities for your consumers to engage with your brand in active and meaningful ways, you will likely find yourself courting irrelevance very quickly.
 It can sound particularly nerve-wracking, especially for smaller businesses that may not have the big budget spend of their conglomerate and corporate cousins.

 But the truth is far more settling than you’d think because creating innovative, fresh, and engaging brand interactions is a lot easier than you might think – and it doesn’t have to ruin your bottom line either.